BFCmath/RustLearn/Theory/Lec16/README.md

 ## drop.rs
 + The `Drop` trait only has one method: `drop`, which is called automatically when an object goes out of scope.
 + The main use of the `Drop` trait is to free the resources that the implementor instance owns.

+## iterator.rs
++ The Iterator trait is used to implement iterators over collections such as arrays.
++ The trait requires only a method to be defined for the next element, which may be manually defined in an impl block or automatically defined (as in arrays and ranges).